 - A student who is on a leave of absence and who has borrowed federal and/or private loans may be required to begin repayment while on leave.
 The period of an authorized leave of absence is counted as a part of the total time allowed for completion of the degree requirements.
 Students may not complete any degree requirements in a semester for which they have been granted a leave of absence.

 - All PhD students requesting a Leave of Absence from GMS should meet with the Associate Provost, Dr. Linda Hyman.
-Since, contact Kimberly Arena – 617-638-5138 or firstname.lastname@example.org to schedule an appointment.
+Please contact Kimberly Arena at 617-638-5138 or firstname.lastname@example.org to schedule an appointment.

 Leaves of Absence for Medical Reasons